iharshity/Basic-Calculator/README.md

-# 🧮 Modern Calculator
+# 🧮 Basic Calculator

-A **modern, responsive calculator** built using **HTML, CSS, and JavaScript**, featuring a clean glassmorphism UI and smooth interactions.
+A **basic, responsive calculator** built using **HTML, CSS, and JavaScript**, featuring a clean glassmorphism UI and smooth interactions.
 This project was built to strengthen **frontend fundamentals** like DOM manipulation, event handling, and CSS Grid layouts.

 ---